-- Users can provide their own training data, allowing it to be applied to any language, whether natural or artificial, for which suitable data is available - It computes a large suite of different types of acceptability metrics - It has a simple point and click interface that allows it to be used by researchers with limited technical backgrounds
+- Users can provide their own training data, allowing it to be applied to any language, whether natural or artificial, for which suitable data are available. - It computes a large suite of different types of acceptability metrics. - It has a simple point-and-click interface that allows it to be used by researchers with limited technical back-grounds.

-Section 4 provided an example of how the calculator can be applied to answer questions about what aspects of phonotactic patterns speakers encode and how they generalize to unattested patterns.
+Sect.
+"Applications of phonotactic metrics in experiments with adults" provided an example of how the calculator can be applied to answer questions about what aspects of phonotactic patterns speakers encode and how they generalize to unattested patterns.
 This demonstrated that, overall, models that are not sensitive to absolute position in the word or to token frequency do the best at predicting human judgments across a range of studies in four different languages.

 The UCIPC has several valuable research applications in addition to modeling phonotactic acceptability.
 It can be used in stimulus construction for lexical decision tasks, infant experiments, or artificial grammar learning studies to control for the effects of phonotactic probability in participants' native languages.
-It can also be used be used to model changes in phonotactic generalizations resulting from different hypotheses about infants' changing lexicons (see, e.g., Sundara, Breiss, Dickson & Mayer, under review).
+It can also be used be used to model changes in phonotactic generalizations resulting from different hypotheses about infants' changing lexicons (see, e.g., Sundara, Breiss, Dickson, & Mayer, under revision).